 - In the Latin quarter (La Latina), including Calle de la Cava Baja and Calle de la Cava Alta

-Tapas in Madrid: six places you should try
+6 Tapas Bars In Madrid you should try

-Here is a list of the seven places I enjoyed the most for best tapas in Madrid.
+Here is a list of the six places I enjoyed the most for tapas in Madrid.
 In each, I’ll share about the place, what I ate & drank there and any issues or tips.

 I found these paces based on some tips from locals and just by walking around and seeing what looked good.
 If you prefer something more organised you might prefer to do an organised tapas tour of Madrid.